austindyoung/front-stage/README.md

 1. the user is prompted with a list of matches

-2. the form autocompleted to a particular user
+2. the form autocompletes to a particular user

-3. the form displayed the users that have been selected so far
+3. the form displays the users that have been selected so far

-4. the form allowed the user to remove selected users
+4. the form allows the user to remove selected users

 Front-stage provides a framework that will automatically generate a dynamic form according to this general framework as well as deal with its submission.
 It's functionality can be overidden by the engineer.

-The searching involved in producing matching results is done on the front-end with a custom Backbone Collections extension to avoid multiple fetches per session from the database.
+If the searching involved in producing matching results for such forms were done on the back-end, there would be multiple fetched to the database per session.
+Since, front-stage uses a custom Backbone Collections for front-end-limited searching, front-stage avoids this problem.

 ## Usage

-### Creating the staging area in a form
+### Creating input and staging area in a form

 A div with class "stage" will contain the input for the collection's elements (e.g. users) and a div with id "elements-stage" will display the selected elements.